 The personnel only administers medicine to the children if they have a medical prescription describing how to give the medicine.

 In order to communicate freely around the school's work it is important for us to be able to publish pictures and videos where the children will often appear.
 At the time of enrollment, parents are therefore asked to decide whether they can accept the school's guidelines for publishing image and video material.
 These guidelines are:

-We regard the act of teaching at the Danish-French School and Kindergarten as highly specialized knowledge work.
+We regard the act of teaching at the Franco-Danish School and Kindergarten as highly specialized knowledge work.
 We want a teaching position at the school to be considered particularly attractive - a privilege.

 Our overall expectation for the employees is that they can participate in and nurture a high-performance culture characterized by:

 We expect our employees to be motivated by and focused on the teaching itself - not on the payroll.
 On the other hand, we also believe that the function they perform is crucial to society's development and that the pay should reflect this.
 Therefore, we want to give our didactic staff as high a salary as possible.
 This in practice depends on external factors such as subsidies, number of pupils etc. and the school in consequence does not guarantee a continuously increase in salaries over time.
 The potential minimal wage is guaranteed through the collective agreement.